mochi/mochikit/doc/rst/MochiKit/DragAndDrop.rst

         Zindex of the drag element.
 By default it brings it to front.

     ``revert (false)``:
         Indicate if the reverteffect function should be called.
+If you define a function here, this function will be called before reverteffect, with the element as first argument.

     ``snap (false)``:
         Define the behaviour of the drag element when moving.
 It can either be